-Rachel's achievements have earned her inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (copyright law, intellectual property litigation, trademark law) and Oklahoma Super Lawyers, which also named her to its list of “Top 25 Women Oklahoma Super Lawyers.”
+Rachel's achievements have earned her inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (copyright law, intellectual property litigation, trademark law) and Oklahoma Super Lawyers, which has named her to its list of “Top 25 Women Lawyers.”
 She was selected by Best Lawyers as the "Tulsa Copyright Lawyer of the Year" for 2013, and both “Tulsa Intellectual Property Litigation Lawyer of the Year” and “Tulsa Trademark Lawyer of the Year” for 2015, honors given to a single lawyer in each legal specialty in each community.
 Chambers USA shortlisted her for its 2012 "Women in Law" awards, recognizing her as a finalist for the "Intellectual Property Lawyer of the Year" award.

 Rachel has been rated AV® Preeminent™ by Martindale-Hubbell's Peer Review Ratings, a certification mark signifying that a lawyer's peers rank him or her at the highest level of professional excellence.
 She was also named to the 2013 class of Power Attorneys and Legal Professionals by the Tulsa Business & Legal News and was a 2010 recipient of the The Journal Record’s Leadership in Law Award.

 Rachel is a graduate of the University of Tulsa College of Law.
 Immediately following law school, she went to work for the U.S. Patent and Trademark Office in Washington D.C. where she was responsible for handling trademark applications and served on a special detail to the Assistant Commissioner for Trademarks.
 Upon returning to Oklahoma in 1995, Rachel established a substantial portfolio of large institutional clients, growing businesses and individual entrepreneurs while in private practice.

 Active in the legal community, Rachel has twice served as president of the Oklahoma Bar Association’s Intellectual Property Section and served as member of the OBA’s Law Schools Committee.
 She is also a member of the International Trademark Association, the American Bar Association’s Intellectual Property Section and the ABA’s Forum on Franchising.
 She is the past president of the University of Tulsa College of Law Alumni Association and serves on the Dean’s Advisory Board for the College of Law.